 To ensure the plan provides for a current integrated, coordinated and comprehensive approach to emergency management and is effective, it will be reviewed at least every three years.
-This Plan will be reviewed not later than August 2024.
+This Plan will be reviewed not later than August 2027.
+The MEMPC may also choose to review the Plan after a significant emergency or incident.